Benfica are the top Portuguese team when it comes to European football, contesting the Champions League/European Cup final on seven occasions.

 It took some time, but the move has finally worked out with Rafa Silva initially struggling to hold down a spot in Benfica’s starting team having been signed to replace Nicolas Gaitan, who was exceptional during his time with Benfica.

 In his first two seasons, Rafa scored just five goals in 41 league matches, but followed that up with 17 in 26 in 2018/19.
-Injuries hampered his progress but Rafa is back in phenomenal form, now as a creator, scoring seven goals and recording 13 assists in 21 Primeira Liga games so far this season.
+Injuries hampered his progress but Rafa is back in phenomenal form, now as a creator, scoring eight goals and recording 16 assists in 28 Primeira Liga games last season.

 Sold: Enzo Perez to Valencia for £21.5m